Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

 Adam’s instructor gives his business management class a case study and asks the students to make strategy recommendations for increasing the company’s market share.
 Adam prompts ChatGPT to analyze the case study and make recommendations for him.
-He copies the output word for word and submits it on the due date.
+He copies the output word-for-word and submits it on the due date.

 EXAMPLE